HoiHman/Simfeeback-STL-feet/AC-Servo-Settings.md

 Push MOD until you see Pn000.
 This is the parameter mode.

-Change and control these settings on all motors:
+Change and check these settings on all motors:

 `P8 = 300 `